vanzonr/rarray/tutorial.md

 This is one situation where pass-by-reference of the rarray would not work, as this would change the shape of the original rarray.

-The `reshape` method always returns an rarray of the same rank.
-To reshape into a lower rank, one can combine this with the `at` method, e.g.
+The `reshape` method cannot change the rank of the rarray.
+To reshape into a lower rank, one can combine `reshape` with the `at` method, e.g. to flatten a 4D rarray, one could use the following code:
 ```cpp
 rarray<double,4> a(10,10,4,4);
 a.fill(1.0);